MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Redirection.md

 ### Redirecting binary data

-PowerShell does not support the redirection of binary data.
+PowerShell doesn't support the redirection of binary data.
 If you redirect byte-stream data, PowerShell treats the data as strings.
 This redirection results in corrupted data.